Greece Moments Greece Moments

 Creative façade art

-In the village square, quaint taverns serve traditional Greek meze.
-During a walk through the narrow streets, time seems to stand still.
-From up here, the view extends over green vineyards down to the deep blue Aegean Sea.
+On the village square, quaint taverns serve traditional Greek meze.
+During a stroll through the narrow streets, time seems to stand still.
+From up here, the views stretch over green vineyards all the way down to the deep blue Aegean Sea.

 vourliotes samos platia